klaarD/Genetic-Algorithm-for-Room-Scheduling/README.md

 ### To run the project from the command line type the following:
- > java -jar "schedule.jar" 'nBuildings' 'nRooms' 'nCourses' 'time_limit' 'alg_number' 'seed'
+ > java -jar "Schedule.jar" 'nBuildings' 'nRooms' 'nCourses' 'time_limit' 'alg_number' 'seed'

 ## Input
 #### nBuildings